ThiagoLeviFernandes/DataBase-final-project/README.md

 Another key design decision was ensuring flexibility.
 This database could easily expand to include additional Flamengo squads (U20, U17), training sessions, contracts, or injury tracking without major restructuring.
 The design also includes indexes on frequently queried fields (such as player positions and staff roles), improving query performance.
 Overall, the model balances clarity, normalization, and real-world usability while supporting complex SQL queries required by the project.

 `Player Table`
-The Player table stores the essential biographical and professional information for each Flamengo professional player, including name, nationality, position, and shirt number.
+stores the essential biographical and professional information for each Flamengo professional player, including name, nationality, position, and shirt number.
 It serves as the foundation for tracking individual player participation in matches.
 All player-specific statistics are recorded separately in the Performance table.

 `MatchInfo Table`
-The MatchInfo table records all official games Flamengo plays, including the opponent, competition, stadium, date, and final score.
+records all official games Flamengo plays, including the opponent, competition, stadium, date, and final score.
 It functions as the central reference point for connecting performance data and staff participation.
 Each match can involve multiple players and multiple staff members.

 `Performance Table`
-The Performance table represents the many-to-many relationship between players and matches, storing detailed in-game statistics such as goals, assists, minutes played, and match rating.
+represents the many-to-many relationship between players and matches, storing detailed in-game statistics such as goals, assists, minutes played, and match rating.
 This structure allows for robust statistical analysis of individual player performance across different competitions.
 Each record refers uniquely to a player-match combination.

 `Staff Table`
-The Staff table stores information about coaches, assistants, medical personnel, and analysts who work directly with the Flamengo professional squad.
+stores information about coaches, assistants, medical personnel, and analysts who work directly with the Flamengo professional squad.
 It keeps track of their names, roles, and contact information.
 Since staff may participate in multiple matches, their match involvement is tracked separately.

 `MatchStaff Table`
-The MatchStaff table connects staff members to the matches they participated in, serving as a junction table to model their many-to-many relationship with matches.
+connects staff members to the matches they participated in, serving as a junction table to model their many-to-many relationship with matches.
 It also records the specific role the staff member served in that match (e.g., Head Coach, Physio).
 This enables detailed analysis of match preparation and staffing patterns.

 ---